ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

 trying to combine and compare the two types.
 The programmer has to explicitly convert from one type to the other to mix values from each.

-In Python 3 it's immediately apparent to the programmer when code is mixing the byte and text types inappropriately, whereas in Python 2, code that mixes those types may work until a user causes an exception by entering non-ASCII input.
+In Python 3 it is immediately apparent to the programmer when code is mixing the byte and text types inappropriately, whereas in Python 2, code that mixes those types may work until a user causes an exception by entering non-ASCII input.
 Python 3 forces programmers to proactively define a strategy for